Mathew Baynton: Music

 Baynton is a former member of the band Special Benny as a vocalist and guitarist.
 Their debut album Toys was released in 2010.

 He has also performed as a solo act under the name Dog Ears.
 His debut solo EP, So It Goes, was released in November 2011.
 It consists of four self-penned songs.

 Radio

 He appeared in 'John Finnemore's Double Acts'.

 Personal life

-He and his partner Kelly Robinson, a film historian, have two children.
+Baynton and his partner Kelly Robinson, a film historian, have two children.
 Baynton and Robinson had a civil partnership ceremony in 2023.

-Baynton has commented on his son's skewed view of his father's profession: "He thinks work is putting on a beard.
-One day his eyes will be opened, but I do find it wonderful that that's his view of work."
-He commented during the same interview that while many actors do not want their children to become actors as well, he sees no problem with his son following in his footsteps, stating that "if he enjoys it, so why shouldn't I let him?"
-His son appeared as the young Mary, Queen of Scots in an episode of Horrible Histories.
+Baynton said in a 2013 interview that he would be happy for his son to become an actor, if he enjoyed acting.
+He tries to keep his children out of the spotlight; however, he raised awareness about breaking gender stereotypes after his son was mocked for wearing a pink bicycle helmet.

-Baynton tries to keep his children out of the spotlight.
-However he raised awareness about breaking gender barriers after his son was mocked in the park for wearing a pink bicycle helmet.
-Baynton expressed his belief in letting his son express his likes and dislikes freely without categorising toys and colours in gendered categories.
-He stated "I won't be teaching my boy how to be a 'boy'."
+Baynton has described his diet as mainly plant-based.